 Our network of distribution centers is strategically located throughout the United States to support our stores.
 As of January 29, 2022, we operated 26 distribution centers occupying a total of 24.0 million square feet, 15 of which are primarily dedicated to serving our Dollar Tree stores and 11 distribution centers primarily serve our Family Dollar stores.
 Our St. George, Utah distribution center services both Family Dollar and Dollar Tree stores and we expect future distribution centers to be built with the capability to service both Dollar Tree and Family Dollar stores.
 Our distribution network supports multiple store formats including H2, Combo Stores and Dollar Tree Plus.
-We ship to our H2 format stores from our Family Dollar distribution centers and we ship to our Dollar Tree Plus format stores from our Dollar Tree and Family Dollar distribution centers.
+We ship to our H2 format stores from our Family Dollar distribution centers and we ship to our Dollar Tree Plus format stores from our Dollar Tree distribution centers.
+Our Combo Stores receive shipments from both Dollar Tree and Family Dollar distribution centers.
 We believe our distribution center network is currently capable of supporting approximately \$35.3 billion in annual sales in the United States.
 Except for 0.4 million square feet of our distribution center in San Bernardino, California, all of our distribution center capacity is owned.